Marvin Martin

-Marvin Martin (born 10 January 1988) is a French professional footballer who plays for Championnat National 2 club Hyères.
-He plays as a creative play-making midfielder and is described as a player with "very good technique on the ball" and "excellent vision", which compensates for his relatively small frame.
+Marvin Martin (born 10 January 1988) is a French professional football coach and former player who is the assistant coach of Championnat National 2 club Hyères.
+He played as a creative play-making midfielder and was described as a player with "very good technique on the ball" and "excellent vision", which compensated for his relatively small frame.
 Martin is a former France international, having appeared for his country at UEFA Euro 2012.

 Club career

 Early career

 Martin was born in the 14th arrondissement of Paris and hails from the Porte de Vanves area.
 He therefore grew up close to the Parc des Princes and regularly attended Paris Saint-Germain games, developing a passion for the French capital club.
 He began his football career at Club Athlétique de Paris at the age of six and, after two years at the club, joined sports club Montrouge CF in the southern Parisian suburbs.
 Martin's commitment to football accelerated after the France national team won the 1998 FIFA World Cup.
 He described the victory as "the moment I wanted become a professional player".
 While playing at Montrouge, Martin trained and played alongside Hatem Ben Arfa, Issiar Dia, Flavien Belson and Dominique Malonga.
 The quartet were beneficial to the under-13 team that won the Coupe de Paris in 1997, defeating PSG in the final.

 After showing potential at Montrouge, Martin attended trials at the Clairefontaine academy with hopes of earning selection to the prestigious school.
 Following the conclusion of the camp, however, he was not selected, though his domestic teammate Hatem Ben Arfa was.
 Citing the player's failure to earn a spot at Clairefontaine, a coach at Montrouge later stated, "I do not know if it gave him added strength, but in any case, he continued to work instead of feeling sorry for himself."
 In 2002, Martin drew interest from professional club Sochaux after being spotted by club scout Christian Puxel.
 Club officials offered the player a trial.
 He accepted the offer and made the trek east to Montbéliard.
 In July 2002, Martin signed an aspirant (youth) contract with the club after impressing during a trial match held at the Stade Auguste Bonal.